 As a technical service provider for the dispatch of our newsletter we use services of MailChimp / The Rocket Science Group, LLC / Atlanta, GA 30308 USA (Processor according to Article 28 GDPR).

 When you visit our shop, we place one or more “cookies” on your device.
 A cookie is a small text file that we use to recognize your device when you return to our shop for a later visit.
 With the help of cookies we can also analyze certain user behavior, for example, which products you are looking at, how long you stay on our site and when and how often you return to our shop.
-We will delete a cookie no later than twelve months after your last visit to our shop.
+Cookies placed by us will be deleted no later than twelve months after your last visit to our shop.

 This data processing is carried out on the basis of our legitimate interest to better tailor our product range to the wishes of our shop visitors and to optimise the shop functions and the efficiency of advertising measures (legal basis: Article 6 par.
 1 f GDPR).